oopanuga/oopanuga.github.io/_posts/2014-7-18-NDC-Oslo-CoreSoftwareDesignPrinciples.md

 ---
 layout: post
-title: NDC 2014 Oslo: Core software design principles (DRY, YAGNI and SRP+SLAP)
+title: NDC 2014 Oslo: Core software design principles, DRY, YAGNI and SRP/SLAP
 ---

 So here we go with one of the greatest talks I went in the conference: **Core Software Design Principles by Venkat Subramaniam**.